 Applications are reviewed through a two-phased state and federal review process for completeness, adherence to programmatic guidelines, feasibility, and how well the IJ (project description and justification) addressed the identified risk.
-FY 2016 NSGP evaluation criteria includes:
+FY 2017 NSGP evaluation criteria includes:

-- Verification that the nonprofit organization is located within one of the FY 2016 UASIdesignated urban areas; - Identification and substantiation of prior threats or attacks (from within or outside the United States) by a terrorist organization, network, or cell against the applicant based on their ideology, beliefs, or mission; - Symbolic value of the site(s) as a highly recognized regional and/or national or historical institution(s) that renders the site a possible target of terrorism; - Role of the applicant nonprofit organization in responding to terrorist attacks; - Findings from previously conducted threat and/or vulnerability assessments; - Integration of nonprofit preparedness with broader state and local preparedness efforts;
+- State and Federal verification that the nonprofit organization is located within one of the FY 2017 UASI-designated urban areas; - Identification and substantiation of prior threats or attacks (from within or outside the United States) by a terrorist organization, network, or cell against the applicant based on their ideology, beliefs, or mission; - Symbolic value of the site(s) as a highly recognized regional and/or national or historical institution(s) that renders the site a possible target of terrorism; - Role of the applicant nonprofit organization in responding to terrorist attacks;

-- Complete, feasible IJs that address an identified risk, including threat and vulnerability, and that build or sustain a core capability identified in the Goal; - History of prior year funding under NSGP; and - Subject matter expertise to determine feasibility of proposed projects.
+- Findings from previously conducted threat and/or vulnerability assessments; - Integration of nonprofit preparedness with broader state and local preparedness efforts; - Complete and feasible IJ that address an identified risk, including the assessed threat, vulnerability, and consequence of the risk, and proposes building or sustaining a core capability identified in the Goal; and - History of prior year funding under NSGP.